Future-Jim/thrive-take-home/README.md

 TODO
 1. remove hardcoded vpc in add-on eks load balancer
 2. fix pipelines -> they should have a separate plan section

+deploy job needs to be run twice (need to fix this somehow)